projectcontour/contour/design/routing-design.md

 Today Contour only supports exact domain name matching when defining the `fqdn` in an IngressRoute.
 However, supporting additional types is possible since the virtual host level doesn't require the same level of detail in regards to delegation.

-Contour wil support the same [domain search order](https://www.envoyproxy.io/docs/envoy/latest/api-v2/api/v2/route/route.proto#route-virtualhost) as Envoy.
+Contour will support the same [domain search order](https://www.envoyproxy.io/docs/envoy/latest/api-v2/api/v2/route/route.proto#route-virtualhost) as Envoy.
 Given this order, IngressRoutes that are defined will follow this logic.
 Contour should also review this and mark the status of IngressRoutes accordingly:

 1. Exact domain names: `www.foo.com`.
 2. Suffix domain wildcards: `*.foo.com` or `*-bar.foo.com`.